What is Estate Planning?

 - Who receives your assets at your death.
-If you do not have a will or trust in place, Tennessee law determines how your assets will be distributed.
+If you do not have a will or trust in place, state law determines how your assets will be distributed.
 These laws are called intestacy laws.

 - Who is responsible for administering your estate once you have passed.
 If you have a will you control who manages your affairs after your death.
 However, should you pass away without a will, typically a family member or friend will ask the Court to be appointed the administer of your estate.

 - Who will take care of your minor children.
 If you have a will, you can nominate someone to take custody of you children should you pass away.
 This nomination is not an appointment but rather an expression of your wishes as to who will care for your children in your absence.